KinhHyChau/kids-to-school/README.md

 # kids-to-school
-Use function, require, module.exports, separating files
+Use function, require, module.exports, separating files.
+Use  const randomIndex = Math.floor(Math.random() * array.length)
+to random pick ingredients in an array.

 //Make the flowchart

 console.log("Start")
 console.log("decision - can everyone get up at 7am? no")
 console.log("sleep for...mins more")